automerge/automerge/docs/src/binary_document.md

 Changes are encoded in causal order (a topological sort of the hash graph).

-Contains the column ids that are present in the encoding.
+The change information contains the column ids that are present in the encoding.
 Empty columns (those with no data) are not included.

-For each included column the following is included:
+For each included column the following is encoded:

 | Field       | Length (bytes)  | Description                               |
 | ----------- | --------------- | ----------------------------------------- |